rootsdev/polygenea/docs/nodes.md

 I anticipate adding other syntax later that will increase expressiveness of rules.
 One example might be regular expressions in antecedent values and back-references to the matches of those expressions in other nodes.

+The name "Rule" is problematic, suggesting it only covers natural laws and not strong trends.
+"Trend" has the opposite problem.
+Other terms I've considered (e.g. "hypothetical proposition", "reason", "pattern") have their own problems.
+I am open to alternative names.